 - Install personal firewall and anti-virus software on your home computer and regularly update them.
 Occasionally, scan your computer for spyware and adware.

 Any time that you have questions regarding Internet Banking, please do not hesitate to call us.
-We will do our best to assist you with any issues regarding logging in, etc. Call Hope, Brook or Annette in Menahga at 218-564-4171 or Daisy, Ellie or Jessica in Sebeka at 218-837-5171.
+We will do our best to assist you with any issues regarding logging in, etc. Call Laura, Brook or Annette in Menahga at 218-564-4171 or Daisy, Ellie or Jessica in Sebeka at 218-837-5171.

 Remember, safe online Banking involves making good choices that will help you avoid costly surprises or scams.